-- Over time, vibration can lead to a condition known as "hand-arm vibration syndrome". - This begins with tingling and a loss of nerve sensation, and can develop into a painful and potentially debilitating condition. - To protect your hands when you're using these types of tools, you should: - Limit the amount of time you work with them. - Avoid gripping the tool too hard. - Don't try to "force" the tool, let it do the work. - Wear gloves that are designed to absorb as much vibration as possible. - Whenever you work with hand or power tools you should monitor yourself continuously. - Tingling, numbness or feelings of discomfort in your hands, wrists or fingers could indicate the start of ergonomic problems. - If you notice any of these symptoms, let your supervisor know about them. - One of the simplest and most effective ways you can protect your hands and fingers from injury is to put on a pair of gloves. - It's important to remember that all gloves are not created equal. - You need to choose the ones that will give you the best protection from the specific hazards that you encounter while you work. - Light landscaping work can cause scratches, blisters and sometimes even involve encounters with poison ivy. - A basic pair of cloth gloves can protect you from these hazards. - Gloves made of leather are durable enough to protect you from: - Materials with rough or splintery surfaces. - Sparks or slag that's thrown from equipment you're using.
+- Over time, vibration can lead to a condition known as "hand-arm vibration syndrome". - This begins with tingling and a loss of nerve sensation, and can develop into a painful and potentially debilitating condition. - To protect your hands when you're using these types of tools, you should: - Limit the amount of time you work with them. - Avoid gripping the tool too hard. - Don't try to "force" the tool... let it do the work. - Wear gloves that are designed to absorb as much vibration as possible. - Whenever you work with hand or power tools you should monitor yourself continuously. - Tingling, numbress or feelings of discomfort in your hands, wrists and fingers could indicate the start of ergonomic problems. - If you notice any of these symptoms, let your supervisor know about them. - One of the simplest and most effective ways you can protect your hands and fingers from injury is to put on a pair of gloves. - It's important to remember that all gloves are not created equal. - You need to choose the ones that will give you the best protection from the specific hazards that you encounter while you work. - Light outdoor work can cause scratches, blisters and sometimes even involve encounters with poison ivy. - A basic pair of cloth gloves can protect you from these hazards. - Gloves made of leather are durable enough to protect you from: - Materials with rough or splintery surfaces. - Sparks or slag that's thrown from equipment you're using.

-- Sharp-edged tools and materials can cause painful cuts and scratches. - But cut-resistant gloves made of metal mesh or similar tough materials can prevent this. - If you are exposed to high temperatures in your work, you should wear heat-resistant gloves made of aluminized fabric or other special materials. - Gloves made of rubber, vinyl or neoprene can protect your skin from corrosive substances such as: - Organic liquids. - Lyes. - Petroleum products. - Disposable gloves made of latex, nitrile and polyethylene can shield you from biological hazards such as: - Germs. - Bacteria. - Viruses. - Whatever types of gloves you wear, you need to make sure that they fit properly. - Gloves that are too large will feel clumsy and can snag in machinery. - Gloves that are too small can tire your hands out and may tear or split as well. - Always inspect your gloves for rips and other defects before you put them on. - If you find any problems, don't use them! - Get yourself another pair. - Remember, no one type of glove can protect your hands in every situation... and no gloves will protect you if you don't wear them!
+- Sharp-edged tools and materials can cause painful cuts and scratches. - But cut-resistant gloves made of metal mesh or similar tough materials can prevent this. - If you are exposed to high temperatures in your work, you should wear heat-resistant gloves that are made of aluminized fabric or other special materials. - Gloves made of rubber, vinyl or neoprene can protect your skin from corrosive substances such as: - Solvents. - Caustics. - Petroleum products. - Whatever types of gloves you wear, you need to make sure that they fit properly. - Gloves that are too large will feel clumsy and can snag in machinery. - Gloves that are too small can tire your hands out and may tear or split as well. - Always inspect your gloves for rips and other defects before you put them on. - If you find any problems, don't use them! - Get yourself another pair. - Remember, no one type of glove can protect your hands in every situation. - And no gloves will protect you if you don't wear them!